The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Introduction

-The Behavior Insight Design (BID) framework guides developers in integrating behavioral science into UI/UX design.
-It helps in understanding psychological principles and biases that affect user interactions.
+The Behavioral Insight Design (BID) framework guides developers in integrating behavioral science into UI/UX design.
+It helps in understanding behavioral tendencies, psychological principles, and common biases that affect user interactions.

 The five stages of the BID framework are: 1.
-Notice the Problem: Identify friction points and areas of high cognitive load.
-2. Interpret the User’s Need: Clarify the core question and build a data narrative.
-3. Structure the Dashboard: Organize layout and design to enhance usability.
-4. Anticipate User Behavior: Mitigate biases such as anchoring and framing.
+Interpret the User’s Need: Clarify the core question and build a data narrative.
+2. Notice the Problem: Identify friction points and areas of high cognitive load.
+3. Anticipate User Behavior: Mitigate biases such as anchoring and framing.
+4. Structure the Dashboard: Organize layout and design to enhance usability.
 5. Validate & Empower the User: Summarize insights and facilitate collaborative decision-making.

 This vignette introduces the core ideas behind each stage and how they interact to create effective, bias-aware dashboards.